 A postcard from Guatemala's Lake Atitlán

-In Central America's highlands lies a beautiful lake that was created thanks to an extreme natural event.
-The area draws in over 300,000 tourists every year.
+In Central America's highlands lies one of the world's wonders, Lago de Atitlan.
+The lake draws in more than 300,000 tourists every year.
 NPR's Lilly Quiroz is now one of them as she traveled to the lake in western Guatemala.

 LILLY QUIROZ, BYLINE: Lake Atitlan is more than meets the eye.
 It wasn't always a lake with teal-colored water.
 To better understand what I mean, we've got to go underwater.